Sacramento splittail: Description

-The distinctive feature of the splittail is the larger upper lobe of the tail fin.
-It also has tiny barbels at the corners of the mouth.
-The dorsal fin has 9-10 rays, while the pectoral fins have 16-19 rays, the pelvic fin 8-9 rays, and the anal fin 7-9 rays.
-Color is silver on the sides, with a dusky olive gray on the back; during the breeding season the fins pick up a red-orange tinge, and the males become darker and develop white tubercles on the head and at the bases of the fins.
+The distinctive feature of the splittail is the larger upper lobe of its caudal fin, which is almost twice as long as the head.
+The tail is deeply forked and very large.
+The head is slightly conical with a relatively large eye, and there are tiny barbels at the corners of the mouth.
+The lateral line is slightly decurved.
+The dorsal fin has 9–10 rays, while the pectoral fins have 16–19 rays, the pelvic fin 8–9 rays, and the anal fin 7–9 rays.
+The color is silver on the sides, with a dusky olive gray on the back.
+During the breeding season, the fins pick up a red-orange tinge, and the males become darker and develop white tubercles on the head and at the bases of the fins.